sah129/CellQuant/README.md

 1. Install [Docker](https://www.docker.com/products/docker-desktop)

-2. Make sure Docker is running and pull the cellquant image from Docker Hub.
-You only need to do this when you're installing for the first time or when you want to download the latest version.
+2. Make sure Docker is running and pull the cellquant image from Docker Hub.  **You only need to do this once.**

     `docker pull odonnelllab/cellquant`